-Because I promise to respect you and our work together, I will be on time and give you and the subject my full attention.
+Because I respect you and our work together, I will be on time and give you and the subject my full attention.
 I respect the diversity of people and ideas, even when there are disagreements.
 I take my work seriously, offering you constructive criticism and support on your work in class and on your assignments.
 I return graded work in a timely manner, before the next major assignment is due.
 I am available during office hours so that you may see me about your work or other issues with the class.
 In return, I expect the same respect for the class and for your work from you.
 The following items are some specific expectations:

 You will be on time to class and stay the entire time.
-Arriving late or leaving early will result in decreased participation points.
+Arriving late or leaving early will be reflected in the participation part of your grade.

 All electronic devices will be turned off and stowed before entering class, unless you have an exception from the AEC.
-Electronic devices used during class may be confiscated for the class period.
+Electronic devices used during class may be confiscated for the class period; this includes ebooks and/or ereaders.